The Framing Britney Spears documentary and the #FreeBritney movement: What to know

 What does #FreeBritney mean?

-Back in 2008, a California court put Spears under a conservatorship, meaning her father, Jamie Spears, has complete control over her assets and business affairs.
+Back in 2008, a California court put Spears under a conservatorship, meaning Jamie Spears then had complete control over her assets and business affairs.

-Spears' father remains her conservator, and he's now the sole person in that role, since lawyer Andrew Wallet resigned from a co-conservator role in 2019.
+Lawyer Andrew Wallet resigned from a co-conservator role in 2019, leaving Spears the lone conservator until a court appointed the Bessemer Trust to work along with him.
 Some fans support a movement they dub #FreeBritney, hoping social media pressure will convince the courts to release the now-39-year-old singer from the legal arrangement.
 The singer herself called the conservatorship "voluntary" in court documents filed on Aug.
-31, but also said she is "strongly opposed" to her father continuing as the sole conservator.
+31, but also said at the time she is "strongly opposed" to her father continuing as the sole conservator -- a wish that was granted when the trust was brought in as a co-conservator.

 In November, Spears' court-appointed lawyer said she will not perform again as long as her father remains in the conservatorship role, The New York Times reported.
 "My client has informed me that she is afraid of her father," the lawyer said.